 An encouraging example of a brain-machine interface is the recent development of an artificial retina.
 The retina is the part of the eye that converts light into corresponding electrical signals sent to the brain.
+People who have certain incurable retinal There are exceptionally few areas of the brain for which we have the necessary theoretical understanding of how neurocircuits work.

-People who have certain incurable retinal diseases are blind because their light-detecting cells do not work.
+diseases are blind because their light-detecting cells do not work.
 The artificial retina project aims to take video images and use electrodes implanted in the eye to simulate the electronic signals in a pattern that a functional retina would normally produce from those images, therefore bypassing the nonfunctional light-detecting cells.4